-7th graders are able to focus more on growing the skills they began to develop in the 6th grade without the added stress to adjusting to the new middle school environment.
-By 7th grade it is expected that students have acclimated to life as a middle school student and are therefore expected to work more independently and organize their time and schedules with less (but still some) guidance.
+Seventh graders are able to focus more on growing the skills they began to develop in the 6th grade without the added stress to adjusting to the new middle school environment.
+By 7th grade, it is expected that students have acclimated to life as a middle school student and are therefore expected to work more independently and organize their time and schedules with less (but still some) guidance.

 7th Grade Reading

 In 7th grade, students deepen their ability to analyze the texts they read and provide evidence from the text to do so.
 Specifically, 7th graders learn to examine texts more closely and use details from the text in order to develop ideas, analyze, and make inferences.

-In order to build reading skills your 7th grader:
+In order to build reading skills, your 7th grader:

 - Analyzes texts using the text as evidence to support the analysis.